+In addition, security mechanisms using credentials from several parties in a network element need to be supported, e.g. to prove the owner, tenant, location, administrative/securtiy domain etc.

 Furthermore, it is important that trust and security is applied on the appropriate layer, i.e. not limited to the transport layer.